 4. Determine What You Can Change

 Often if you are having financial issues you have an income or a spending issue or a combination of the two.
 If you know that you do not make enough money, decide what you can do to change the situation.
 It may mean that you go back to school so you qualify for a higher paying job.
 If you have a spending problem, and it is an addiction you may want to attend a group like Shopaholics Anonymous to get help dealing with the issues you are facing.
 Once you have a plan that will help you change your situation permanently, you should be able to reduce your stress.
+One way that you can prioritize what to cut back on is to determine the hourly cost of your wants.
+This may make choosing which items to cut much easier.

 5. Find Positive Aspects of Your Life Each Day